Ontario Reign

-The Ontario Reign are a professional ice hockey team in the American Hockey League (AHL) that began play in the 2015–16 season.
-Based in Ontario, California, and affiliated with the National Hockey League's Los Angeles Kings, the team plays its home games at the Toyota Arena.
+The Ontario Reign are a professional ice hockey team based in Ontario, California.
+They are the American Hockey League (AHL) affiliate of the National Hockey League's Los Angeles Kings.
+The team plays its home games at the Toyota Arena.

 The franchise is a relocation of the former Manchester Monarchs AHL franchise when several other franchises created a Pacific Division in 2015.
 The team is owned by the Anschutz Entertainment Group.
 The Reign replaced the ECHL team of the same name, which played from 2008 until 2015, after which they moved to Manchester, New Hampshire, to play as the Manchester Monarchs.